 Do we have days off?

 Interns have one designated day off per week as well as whenever the weather and sea conditions do not allow for fieldwork.
-Double-tank dives are finished in the early afternoon, so interns have plenty of time to complete data entry before exploring nearby lakes, grabbing a late lunch at the Lodge, or reading in a hammock.
+Double-tank dives are finished by the afternoon, so interns have plenty of time to complete data entry before exploring nearby lakes, grabbing a late lunch at the Lodge, or reading a book in the hammock.
 One weekend a month is usually reserved for excursions or activities not included in the internship (e.g. weekend trip to Tofo or Barra).
 This must be requested some days ahead so we can work our schedule around it.

 Useful information about Zavora and your stay

 The remoteness of Zavora is what makes this place quiet, special, and unexplored.
 The lab is about 30km from the closest town – Inharrime.
 Mozambique is classified as a Least Developed Country, being one of the 10 poorest countries in the world.
 Zavora is far enough from the capital that products you may be used to seeing in grocery or hardware stores are limited or nonexistent.
 Inharrime town, where we do much of our shopping, is very small and a typical ‘African village’.
 Here you will find basic foods such as seasonal vegetables and fruits, chicken, eggs, rice, beans, pasta and milk.
 Products such as batteries (apart from very poor quality in the most common sizes), insect repellents and sunscreen are NOT available.
 You are therefore advised to bring anything you might need apart from basic food.

 - Food We provide transport to Inharrime town once every two weeks to buy supplies.
 There is a communal kitchen at the lab where interns can cook each of their meals (often group meals are organized and made together).
 A discounted rate will be given to interns if they decide to order food from our local partner, Zavora Lodge.
 There are also a couple other small restaurants in the area where you can purchase food at your own cost.